 <p>任务完成度:{{ completed / total * 100 }}%</p>

-• Modulo example:Determine whether a number is odd or even, or implement layout logic such as a newline every N elements.
+• Modulus example:Determine whether a number is odd or even, or implement line breaks every N elements and other layout logic.

 {% for item in itemList %}